pinakbheed/Differential-Equations-in-IPCV/Ex03/README.txt

 the gradient.
 This is used to preserve edges for longer diffusion times.

 c)
 Perona malik preserves edges better than chabonnier.
+Because diffusivity is small for the same edge and contrast parameter for perona malik than for chabonnier.

 d)
+From the difference images we see that perona malik diffusivity preserves more edges than chabonnier diffusivity.
+These difference are calculated for same parameters.